turbot/steampipe-plugin-github/docs/tables/github_organization_member.md

 # Table: github_organization_member

 The `github_organization_member` table can be used to query information about members of an organization.
 You must be an owner of the organization in order to successfully query member role and two factor authentication information.
-If you are not an owner of the organization, those columns will be returned as `null`.
+If you are not an owner of the organization, these columns will be returned as `null`.

 **You must specify the organization** in the where or join clause (`where organization=`, `join github_organization_member on organization=`).